 In 2020, ZunRoof raised $3 Mn from the Godrej family fund in Series A funding.

-When we discuss environmental startups, most of the time electric vehicles companies take precedence over other segments – mainly because of the large funding they receive and media coverage that follows them.
+When we discuss environmental startups, most of the time electric vehicle companies take precedence over other segments – mainly because of the large funding they receive and the media coverage that follows them.

 To make the above list exhaustive, we have included companies from sectors like agriculture, food, energy, waste, and fashion.

 We have excluded a couple of prominent Indian EV names like Ola and Bounce, from the list as they were an already established player in the ride-sharing segment which helped them to raise additional funds to start their Electric Vehicle business.
 Other noteworthy EV omissions on the list are Euler Motors, Oye Rickshaw, eBikeGo, Ultraviolette, Emflux Motors, and Tork Motors, among others.

 The plant-based food sector in India is also hotting up, while we have picked only a couple of them in this list, there are about a dozen startups that have solid potential in the coming future.
 You can read it here.